jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 A method was also written for the Board class to check the current state of each of it's cells (whether it's "X," "O" or blank), called #position.

-An instance of a game is initialized via a Game class, and the behaviours of the players are maintained by instances of Player classes.
+An instance of a game is initialized via a Game class, and the behaviours of the players are maintained by instances of Player classes, which keeps track of the current game they belong to via a @game instance variable.
 Two subclasses inherit from the Player class: Human and Computer, with the Computer holding the logic to behave autonomously based on an algorithm so that it never loses.

 Now, remember our A.I. needs to constantly check the state of the game board as to whether or not there is *almost* a winning scenario so it can either win or block.
 It does not need to check *all* of the possible cell combinations on the board, just the ones where win combinations can ever happen.